-In addition to the vaccine requirement, LAUSD employees will still be required to get tested weekly for COVID-19, regardless if they are fully vaccinated, you will still be required to get tested.
+In addition to the vaccine requirement, LAUSD employees will still be required to get tested weekly for COVID-19.
+Even if you are fully vaccinated, you will still be required to get tested.

 What about the Johnson & Johnson vaccine?

-While the district’s vaccine mandate only covered the Modern and Pfizer vaccine in requirement detail, district officials noted during a town hall meeting that October 15 was still the deadline to receive the one-dose Johnson & Johnson vaccine and be considered fully vaccinated against COVID-19.
+The district’s vaccine mandate only covered the Modern and Pfizer vaccine in requirement detail.
+However, district officials noted that October 15 was still the deadline to receive the one-dose Johnson & Johnson vaccine.

 Where can I get vaccinated?